Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 HEADLESS="false" SLOWMO=100 npm run test
 ```

-#### Running Tests Seperately
+#### Running single Test Seperately
-Sometimes you need to run one tests separately from others in order to find bugs.
+Sometimes you need to run one test separately from the others in order to find bugs.
 To do this we will use [jest-cli](https://jestjs.io/docs/en/cli), which we installed at the beginning.
 Now let's come back to the request interception test, because we weren't really able to observe it.

 Run:
 ```